shopware/docs/guides/plugins/plugins/administration/add-menu-entry.md

 ## Overview

-When it comes to the module configuration, the menu entry is one of the mos important things to set up.
+When it comes to the module configuration, the menu entry is one of the most important things to set up.
 It serves to open your module.

 ## Prerequisites